kconde-ctrl/9platinumcs3/Q1/classAttributesMethods.md

 ### How did your two objects demonstrate that instances are independent?

-When assignUser("Charlie") and reportIssue() were called strictly on dev1, its assignedUser updated to "Charlie" and its status became non-functional and dev2 maintained its original state (assignedUser = "Bob", isFunctional = True)
+When assignUser("Charlie") and reportIssue() were called strictly on dev1, its assignedUser updated to "Charlie" and its status became non-functional and dev2 maintained its original state (assignedUser = "Armel", isFunctional = True)

 ### What is the difference between your class diagram and your object diagram?